snakster/cpp.react/README.md

 #### Events

 Event streams represent flows of discrete values.
-They are first-class objects, so they can be merged, filtered, transformed or composed to more complex types.
+They are first-class objects and can be merged, filtered, transformed or composed to more complex types.

 ```C++
 #include "react/Domain.h"